aery32/aery32-refguide/source/modules.rst

 - PA12  MOSI
 - PA13  SCK

-So let's define the pin mask for SPI0 with NPCS0 (Numeric Processor Chip Select, also known as slave select):
+So let's define the pin mask for SPI0 with NPCS0 (Numeric Processor Chip Select, also known as slave select or chip select):

 .. code-block:: c

     #define SPI0_GPIO_MASK ((1 << 10) | (1 << 11) | (1 << 12) | (1 << 13))

-Next we have to initialize these pins to the right peripheral function that is FUNCTION A. To do that use pin initializer from gpio module:
+Next we have to assing these pins to the right peripheral function that is FUNCTION A. To do that use pin initializer from GPIO module:

 .. code-block:: c